 - Grant awards are based on a fixed dollar amount per square yard of material used.

 - Projects must use a minimum area of 35,000 square yards of RAC chip seal material.

 - The maximum grant award for RAC and/or Chip Seal project(s) is $250,000.

 - One or more projects can be combined into a single grant.

 - The funding of project(s) is based on the amount of RAC material used and number of previous CalRecycle RAC grants received.

 - The award amount is based on a particular reimbursement rate depending on the project type and category.

 Join the Pavement Listserv to be notified by email for program updates and when funding becomes available.

-Application materials for the FY 2014/15 solicitation are tentatively scheduled to be available in early Fall 2014.
+Application materials for the fiscal year 2014/15 solicitation are tentatively scheduled to be available in early fall 2014.